 So yes, “Dreams” can be a nightmare if you don’t confront them.

 Can you find it in you to take one of your aspirations and inspect it under a magnifying glass?
 What does it have to tell you about what you need more of in your life?

-Now, I’d love to hear from you so please share your thoughts by using the comments section below, or email me at charlotte(at)astoryworthliving.com.
+Now, I’d love to hear from you so please share your thoughts by emailing me at charlotte(at)astoryworthliving.com.

 - Do any of your dreams make you feel like you’ve underperformed in life?

 - Is there an apparently unachievable dream, which haunts you time and time again?